HopelessProgrammingInterns/dotfiles/README.md

 When using the config file you can navigate between the tmux planes using alt + h,j,k,l vim style.

 If you include the script 'dev' provided and save it under ~/.tmux/dev you can use the shortcut prefix + D to split the current window vertically and open vim in the new plane.

+If you use elementary os, it is best to start tmux with `tmux -2`.